Head out on the trails and chase waterfalls with these short and easy hikes near Asheville, NC – perfect for the entire family.

 A Note On Another Popular Family-Friendly Hike, Skinny Dip Falls*

 *We’d also normally suggest Skinny Dip Falls as the perfect kid-friendly hike near Asheville, especially since it’s a bustling swimming hole for families.

-Save These Kid-Friendly Hikes For Later
+Save These Easy & Kid-Friendly Hikes Near Asheville For Later:

 Which short hikes near Asheville, NC do you love?